Parallel Lives: Translations

-The Lives were circulated enough throughout Rome after their original production that they survived the Dark Ages.
+The Lives were circulated enough throughout Rome after their original production that they survived the Early Middle Ages.
 However, many of the Lives which appear in a list of his writings have not been found.
 Among these are his biography of Hercules and his comparison of Epaminondas of Greece and Scipio Africanus of Rome.

 The first printed edition of his Parallel Lives appeared in Rome around 1470, translated into Latin from the original Greek.
 Several more translations would appear through the end of the fifteenth century, with an Italian translation in 1482 then in Spanish in 1491.
-A German translation would be written in 1541.
+A German translation was produced in 1541.

 The Lives would gain massive popularity after the 1559 French translation by Amyot, the Abbot of Bellozane.
 This reproduction of the work was an immediate success.
 Six authorized editions were published by the Parisian house of Vascosan by the end of 1579, and it was largely pirated.

 Amyot's translation served as a direct source for Thomas North's 1579 English translation, which phrase for phrase follows Amyot's French version.
 This rendition would become an important source-material for Shakespeare's Coriolanus, Julius Caesar, and Antony and Cleopatra.

 In 1683 a new English edition of the Lives was published, this time translated from the original Greek, unlike North's translation.
 This translation has come to be known as "Dryden's translation", despite the poet John Dryden only serving as the project's editor and ultimately having no role in the actual translation of the work.
 It was published by Jacob Tonson.